ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/0000_NotesPoints.md

 - What/Why:
 - Further docs:
 --------------------------------------------------------------
-- Code: what code used and where is it
+- Code and setup: what code used and where is it
 --------------------------------------------------------------
 - Results: